dandes3/nachos/userprog/README.txt

      - We have included a bash test script that runs all tests required by the specifications, and we feel demonstrates effectively that all parts of the assignment are tested working.
        Check it out.

+     - It should be noted exec must be called from within a process. (i.e., you cannot run exec from the line you run nachos- userprog/nachos -x test/argkid arg1 is invalid)

      - Any #SCRIPT file to be executed must follow lines with a newline character.
 It just does.